Elliott presses SoftBank to identify $10 billion of investments it holds: sources

 The $40 billion hedge fund, one of the most powerful activist investors, has a $3 billion stake in the company and is trying to push for changes after SoftBank’s bet on start-ups such as space-sharing firm WeWork soured.

 SoftBank’s stock trades at a deep discount to the value of its holdings, and analysts say there is a lack of clarity on its internal valuation calculations for private holdings in its flagship Vision Fund.
-Elliott has asked for improved disclosure on the valuation of assets and tax rates in the fund, the sources said.
+Elliott has asked for improved disclosure on the valuation of assets in the fund, the sources said.

-Elliott is also pressing for details on $8.33 billion of investment securities sitting on SoftBank’s balance sheet that appear outside of the Vision Fund with no detail as to what they are.
+Elliott is also pressing for details on $8.33 billion of investment securities sitting on SoftBank’s balance sheet that appear outside of the Vision Fund with no detail as to what they are, the sources added.

 While items listed as investment securities on a balance sheet usually refer to tradable financial assets such as listed equities, analysts think SoftBank includes unlisted companies.